gfe--gluten free easily

 Please report back on what works and what doesn’t, so all your gluten-free buddies will benefit from your recipe experimentation!

-UPDATE: For those who don’t use a microwave oven, gfe reader Kelly shared that she’s “been doing some muffin in a mug recipes in my toaster oven at 350F for 15 min in one of those glass custard cups.”
+UPDATE: For those who don’t use a microwave oven, gfe reader Kelly shared that she’s “been doing some muffin-in-a-mug recipes in my toaster oven at 350F for 15 min in one of those glass custard cups.”
 I’m sure individual mug pancakes would work in a conventional oven, too, either using glass custard cups or ramekins (although when baked in the latter, the cooking time would most likely increase a bit due to the thickness of the ramekins).

 More Gluten-Free Breakfast Ideas